-Marketable securities quoted in an active market are measured at fair value as at the dates of the statements of financial position with any unrealized gain or loss recognized on the statements of remeasurement gains and losses.
+Investments in securities that are traded in an active market are measured at fair value as at the dates of the statements of financial position with any unrealized gain or loss recognized on the statements of remeasurement gains and losses.
 Remeasurement gains and losses related to a particular investment are reclassified to the statements of operations and changes in accumulated operating surplus when that investment is settled.
 Fair value includes the value of accrued interest, as applicable.

-Investments in marketable securities that are not traded in an active market are measured at cost.
+Investments in securities that are not traded in an active market are measured at cost.
 Impairment losses, which are other than temporary, are recognized in the statements of operations and changes in accumulated operating surplus when they occur.